Shekharpatil225/TelegramBot/README.md

 * So, Bot sends the encrypted message in hexadecimal format.
 * During Decryption, hexadecimal string is coverted to normol string and then xor'ing each character of encrypted message and key gives decrypted message.

+## Repl.it
+* Repl.it is a free online IDE(integrated development environment) that allows users to write their own programs and code in any language.
+* sign up to Repl.it [Here](https://replit.com)
+* In Repl.it, we can run our code and at a same time can create a server which runs our code forever.

 ## Libraries
 * Import os - The OS module in Python provides functions for creating and removing a directory(folder), fetchng its contents, changing and identifying the current directory etc..
 * Import telebot - Telebot library is used to interact the code with our telegram bot.
 Refer [TelebotAPI](https://pypi.org/project/pyTelegramBotAPI/) to know how to create your own telegram bot and operate with it.